GhostGroup/WeedmapsAndroidCodeChallenge/README.md

 ## Requirements

- 1.You will be building a simple search expereince using the yelp API. [here](https://www.figma.com/file/vcfmVmKtPf4hPwIm12jfQ5/Android-Homework?node-id=2%3A9).
+ 1. You will be building a simple search expereince using the yelp API. [here](https://www.figma.com/file/vcfmVmKtPf4hPwIm12jfQ5/Android-Homework?node-id=2%3A9).
 The data will be coming from the Yelp api linked below.
 Your application should return businesses based on the user's input in the search field.

  2. Each business you show in the list should include: **name of the business**, **an image of the business**, and **the top review of the business(reference [here](https://www.yelp.com/developers/documentation/v3/business_reviews) for how to get the business review)**.

  ### If you are apply for a senior role, you must also: